jaeyk/jaeyk.github.io/community_building/partners.md

 ## Partners in alphabetical order

 The following list includes the partners of ongoing and finished projects.
+All these names are listed in alphabetical order.
 ### Government agencies

 #### Federal government

 1. Office of Evaluation Sciences (OES)

-#### State and local government (alphabetical order)
+#### State and local government

 1. Boulder County, Housing and Human Services
 1. California Department of Social Services (CDSS)